genesiscommunitysuccess/docs/docs/01_getting-started/08_developer-training/05_training-content-day5.md

 ### Set up generic permissions

-First, you are going to make the COUNTERPARTY table and COUNTERPARTY_ID field part of the [generic permissions](/creating-applications/defining-your-application/access-control/authorisation/) system.
+First, you are going to make the COUNTERPARTY table and COUNTERPARTY_ID field part of the [generic permissions](/server-modules/access-control/authorisation-overview/#generic-permissions) <!-- TODO: Is this the right link? --> system.

 Starting with the server, set up the USER and USER_ATTRIBUTES records for the system user JaneDee.

 :::tip
-If you are not sure how to read and write information from the Genesis database, see reference page covering the [`DbMon`](/managing-applications/operate/on-the-host/helpful-commands/#dbmon-script) and [`SendIt`](/managing-applications/operate/on-the-host/helpful-commands/#sendit-script) commands.
+If you are not sure how to read and write information from the Genesis database, see reference page covering the [`DbMon`](/operations/commands/server-commands/#dbmon-script) and [`SendIt`](/operations/commands/server-commands/#sendit-script) commands.
 :::

 Set two new key values in **site-specific/cfg/genesis-system-definition.kts** file.
 This enables the COUNTERPARTY table and COUNTERPARTY_ID field to become part of the generic permissions system: